 A joint press statement by Malaysian’s National Alliance of Bloggers and the Centre for Policy Initiatives was released on the same day of Bakaq’s detention condemning the move.
 Bloggers were riled, and some began a

 Bakaq was reported to have been released the following day, and is required to report in person to the Federal Commercial Crimes Investigation Department on August 20th 2008.
-Although he had apologised for replacing the tiger in the police logo with a
+Although he had apologised for replacing the tiger in the police logo

-barking dog, Bakaq was reported to have said, I defended and still defend what I wrote.
+with a barking dog, Bakaq was reported to have said, I defended and still defend what I wrote.

 This year has seen the government dealing with blogger Raja Petra Kamaruddin (or RPK) for sedition, while there are ongoing investigations against blogger Sheih, also for sedition.
-Blogger Bakaq was taken in recently for questioning, also for alleged
+Blogger Bakaq was taken in recently for questioning, also for

-also called for the abolition of the legal shackles on the mainstream media.
+transparency.
+They have also called for the abolition of the legal shackles on the mainstream media.

 On a possibly related issue, bloggers have reported that RPK’s news portal, Malaysia Today, might have been blocked by authorities.
 Apparently, the news portal cannot be accessed through any TM connections.
 TM is run by Telekom Malaysia,